Robert Popper: Early life

+Career

 Television and film

 Popper began his career in British television working for The Comic Strip under Peter Richardson.
 He then worked on the Channel 4 show, The Big Breakfast, writing for comedy puppets Zig and Zag.
 He also made his first appearance as a comedian on The Eleven O'Clock Show as the character Simon Michael Simon.
 Later, he was employed as a commissioning editor for entertainment and comedy at Channel 4.

 His commissioning credits include the series Bo' Selecta!, Black Books, Spaced and Bremner, Bird and Fortune.
 He commissioned three series of the Comedy Lab whilst at the channel.
 He left the role to work on the first series of Look Around You (2002) with Peter Serafinowicz.
 Look Around You was a spoof educational science comedy that ran on BBC2.
 It was written and produced by Popper (who featured onscreen in one episode as "Jack Morgan", also performing the rock song "Little Mouse") and Serafinowicz (who appeared more frequently).
 The pair wrote and played all the music in the series.
 Look Around You was nominated for a BAFTA and a British Comedy Award.
 In 2003, Popper co-wrote the short film Hello Friend with Graham Linehan.

 In 2005, Popper returned to the screen with a second series of Look Around You, again co-written by him and Serafinowicz.
 Made up of six half-hour shows, Look Around You 2 resembled an early-80s Tomorrow's World.
 Popper appeared in all six episodes as Jack Morgan.
 Besides Popper and Serafinowicz, the series featured Josie D'Arby and Olivia Colman as presenters.
 Look Around You 2 won the Rose D'Or TV Award in 2006 for Best Comedy Series.
 Popper was a programme consultant and co-writer for the TV sketch comedy The Peter Serafinowicz Show (2007), in which he also made several brief on-screen appearances.

-Popper was the producer for the third and fourth series of Channel 4's Peep Show.
+Popper was the producer for the third and fourth seasons of Channel 4's Peep Show, and acted as script editor for a number of episodes in seasons 5, 6, 7 and 9.

 Both series won the British Comedy Award for Best Comedy, and Popper won a BAFTA for series 4.
 Popper was the script editor on all three series of The Inbetweeners.
 He was also the script editor on Graham Linehan's The IT Crowd and the BBC3 comedy Him & Her.

 In 2009, Popper and Serafinowicz wrote, produced, and performed in a 30-minute podcast entitled The Other Side.
 The comedy purported to be a radio show coming from the only radio station ("Radio Spiritworld") to broadcast from the afterlife.
 Robert and Peter also created the online world religion, Tarvuism, making a variety of shorts.
 The pair created a number of web videos on YouTube showcasing their surreal humour, including "Birds of Britain", "Markets of Britain" and "Intermission".